MandWdevclub/MandWdevclub.github.io/meetings.md

 -Fall 2016 Regular meetups are held Tuesday at 6:00pm in MCB 308 and or Thursdays at 6:00pm in MCB 238 [McBryde Hall](http://www.vt.edu/about/buildings/mcbryde-hall.html).
 Meetups usually vary from workshops to tech talks to group work on apps.

 -Anyone can lead a meetup if they have a topic they're passionate about.
 Just email <a href="mailto:vtappdevelopment@gmail.com">vtappdevelopment@gmail.com</a>.

--Visit our <a href="https://github.com/wmad">club GitHub</a> where prior meeting material lives

 ## Meetup Scheduling